 From OVC Media Relations

-BRENTWOOD, Tenn. and FRISCO, Texas – The Ohio Valley Conference and Southland Conference have announced plans for a football scheduling alliance between the two NCAA Division I FCS leagues in the 2022 and 2023 seasons.
-OVC Commissioner Beth DeBauche and Southland Commissioner Tom Burnett made the joint announcement Monday.
+BRENTWOOD, Tenn. and FRISCO, Texas – The Ohio Valley Conference and Southland Conference have announced the dates and matchups for its football scheduling alliance for the 2022 season.

 About the Southland Conference

 Founded in Dallas in 1963 and now in its 59th competitive season, the Southland Conference celebrates the academic and competitive achievements of its member institutions and their student-athletes.
 The league, based in Frisco, Texas, includes nine members in Louisiana and Texas, and sponsors 18 NCAA Division I sports, with NCAA Championships automatic berths in 12 applicable team sports.
 The league has won numerous national championships, including the 2020 NCAA Division I FCS title, and wins regularly in other sports in NCAA postseason play, including the 2021 Division I Men's Basketball Championship.
 The Conference's student-athletes perform exceptionally well in the classroom, as graduation rates and NCAA Academic Performance metrics are at all-time highs.
 Further, all current Southland athletic programs qualify for the new NCAA Academic Performance Fund.
 The league also features a newly-expanded agreement with ESPN Networks, broadcasting hundreds of competitions each year, and is represented in the national corporate sales marketplace by Van Wagner Sports and Entertainment.